Fellowships and Educational Support

 NEURO Research Fellows Program

 The Neuroscience B.S.
 Program offers a Summer Research Program.
-The Summer Research Program provides students with $2000 in funding to continue their research in a neuroscience laboratory over an 8-week period in the summer.
+The Summer Research Program provides students a stipend to continue their research in a neuroscience laboratory over an 8-week period in the summer.
 In addition to being a Neuroscience major, applicants must have a minimum GPA of 3.5 and previous research experience.
-Applications are reviewed by the Department of Neuroscience and successful applicants are selected by their executive committee.
+Applications are reviewed reviewed by faculty affiliated with the Neuroscience B.S.
+Program.

 Applications for the program are submitted during the Spring.
 Previous program details and a former application can be found following the links below.